ridonec159/homelab/README.md

   ![Lab Overview](assets/lab-overview.jpg)
 -->

 This document provides a comprehensive technical overview of a self-built home lab designed and maintained as a platform for hands-on learning in cybersecurity, networking, system administration, and self-hosted services.
-The environment is built around enterprise-grade Cisco Meraki networking hardware, a Proxmox virtualisation cluster, and a TrueNAS SCALE storage server — all managed and operated as a personal learning infrastructure.
+The environment is built around enterprise-grade Cisco Meraki networking hardware, a Proxmox virtualisation cluster, and a TrueNAS storage server all managed and operated as a personal learning infrastructure.

 ### 1.1 Objectives